nikramakrishnan/freetype-site/docs/ft2-properties.md

 **Experimental only**

-If no auto-hinter script module can be assigned to a glyph, a fallback script gets assigned to it (see also the <a href="../ft2-properties/#glyph-to-script-map">glyph-to-script-map</a> property).
-By default, this is <a href="../ft2-properties/#ft_autohinter_script_xxx">FT_AUTOHINTER_SCRIPT_CJK</a>.
+If no auto-hinter script module can be assigned to a glyph, a fallback script gets assigned to it (see also the <a href="../ft2-properties/index.html#glyph-to-script-map">glyph-to-script-map</a> property).
+By default, this is <a href="../ft2-properties/index.html#ft_autohinter_script_xxx">FT_AUTOHINTER_SCRIPT_CJK</a>.
 Using the &lsquo;fallback-script&rsquo; property, this fallback value can be changed.

+<h4>note</h4>

+This property can be used with <a href="../ft2-module_management/index.html#ft_property_get">FT_Property_Get</a> also.

+It's important to use the right timing for changing this value: The creation of the glyph-to-script map that eventually uses the fallback script value gets triggered either by setting or reading a face-specific property like <a href="../ft2-properties/index.html#glyph-to-script-map">glyph-to-script-map</a>, or by auto-hinting any glyph from that face.
+In particular, if you have already created an <a href="../ft2-base_interface/index.html#ft_face">FT_Face</a> structure but not loaded any glyph (using the auto-hinter), a change of the fallback script will affect this face.

+<h4>example</h4>
 ```
   FT_Library  library;
   FT_UInt     fallback_script = FT_AUTOHINTER_SCRIPT_NONE;